digistump/docs/firmware.md

 ### WiFi.setCredentials()

 Allows the user to set credentials for the Wi-Fi network from within the code.
-These credentials will be added to the CC3000's memory, and the board will automatically attempt to connect to this network in the future.
+These credentials will replace the current defaults and the board will automatically attempt to connect to this network in the future.

 ```cpp
 // Connects to an unsecured network.